 My name is Carolin Loebbert, I’m an Illustrator and graphic artist based in Hamburg, that’s in the north of Germany.
 I was born in Haltern.
-I grew up on the country side in a small village called Seppenrade.
+I grew up in the countryside in a small village called Seppenrade.
 Seppenrade has got about 6000 Inhabitants.
 Around Seppenrade there’s lots of agriculture and there are lots of cornfields.
-Next to my parents house there is a meadow where very often horses trotted around.
-As a child I loved to draw these horses.
+Next to my parent’s house, there is a meadow where very often horses trotted around.
+As a child, I loved to draw these horses.

 2. Tell us about your aesthetic.

-I’m working with a mixture of medias, it can be digital but also manual, it depends on what I want to do and which style matches a project best.
-In general you can say, that my style is very graphical,playful, using bright, bold colours.
-My subjects are sometimes a bit crazy and weird, but mostly in a subtile and very humorous way.
+I’m working with a mixture of media, it can be digital but also manual, it depends on what I want to do and which style matches a project best.
+In general, you can say, that my style is very graphical, playful, using bright, bold colours.
+My subjects are sometimes a bit crazy and weird, but mostly in a subtle and very humorous way.

 3. What is your favourite medium and why?